 Also known as Qagheni Fortress, the construction was used to defend from Arab invasions and there are many historical ruins to check out during your visit.

-Places to Visit in Lori Region
+Places to Visit in Armenia, Lori Region

 Lori Gorge (Dzoraget Canyon)

-Lori Gorge is home to many natural and historical monuments like Lori Fortress, Kobayr Monastery, the Debed River where you can go rafting, Horomayr, Odzun, many hiking trails, and much more.
+Lori Gorge is home to many natural and historical monuments like the Lori Fortress, Kobayr Monastery, the Debed River where you can go rafting, Horomayr, Odzun, many hiking trails, and much more.

 Lori Berd (Lori Fortress)